-Maureen Carter is creator of the critically acclaimed DS Bev Morriss crime series and now writes a new police procedural featuring two female protagonists: a play-it-by-the-book DI and a reporter who writes rules as well as news stories . . .
+Maureen Carter is creator of the critically acclaimed DS Bev Morriss crime series and now writes a new police procedural featuring two female protagonists: a play-it-by-the-book DI and a reporter who writes her own rule book as well as news stories . . .

 WHAT CRITICS AND WRITERS SAY ON CARTER

 MAUREEN CARTER IS A WRITER OF REAL CLASS . . .
 IF THERE